aimms/how-to/Articles/595/595-accessing-the-azure-datalake-externally.rst

 #.
 To communicate with the ADLS we are using the `related Azure Data Lake API <https://learn.microsoft.com/en-us/rest/api/storageservices/data-lake-storage-gen2>`_ and the `Azure Blob REST API <https://learn.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api>`_ - creating a **SAS token for each request for authentication**.
 We discuss SAS tokens in further detail in one of the chapters below, but for the creation of a SAS token it is necessary to be able to compute a string using the SHA256 algorithm, and to encode that string by using Base64 encoding.
 There are default tools available for this, but you can also use the ADLS toolkit app to create a SAS token.

-Requesting a list of the file systems
+Requesting a List of the File Systems
 ---------------------------------------

 Before we put a file onto the storage, we will first use a request to retrieve a list of the currently available file systems (or: containers) on the ADLS as we'll need to put the file into one of these.